 If you can’t get enough of the dichotomous metal and wood aesthetic, upgrade your home storage with reclaimed pipe shelving units and commission custom pieces.

 Unless otherwise noted, all lumber is reclaimed barn wood and centuries-old “Old Growth” lumber complete with original warps, nail holes, textures, and other character elements.
+The wooden table tops are combined with salvaged metal pipe accents and American-made steel structures.

 This company has a team of 20 craftsmen working in their very own Chicago woodshop.
 All reclaimed lumber is salvaged from local sites, and other materials come from nearby USA suppliers.